citedrive/rmarkdown.net/docs/index.md

 install.packages("rmarkdown")
 ```

-## Getting start
+## Create an R Markdown file

-Next, open RStudio and create a new file.
-Select "File" > "New File" > "R Markdown".
-This will open a template R Markdown file for you -  files in R Markdown have the extension ".Rmd",
+Next, open RStudio (*or use the template below for another text editor*) and create a new file.
+Select "File" > "New file" > "R Markdown".
+This will open an R Markdown template for you - files in R Markdown have the extension `.Rmd`.

 ````md